tibs/python-history/python-history.rst

 *pointing out interesting landmarks as we go, because to do the whole thing would take too long...*

-:amble: for this purpose, to walk at an easy pace, with no particular
-        destination in mind
+  **amble** to walk at an easy pace, with no particular destination in mind

 By Tibs / Tony Ibbs, April 2017